Asana Pricing Plans Explained [2026]

 Automations: Automate repetitive tasks to increase efficiency and reduce manual work.

-Asana Free vs Paid: What’s the Real Difference?
+Asana Free vs Paid Plan: What’s the Real Difference?

-If you’re still debating between sticking with the Free plan or upgrading, here’s a quick breakdown to help you decide:
+If you’re still debating between sticking with the Free plan or upgrading, here’s a quick breakdown of how an Asana pricing plan upgrade changes your workflow.

 | Feature | Free (Personal) Plan ✅ | Starter Plan 💡 |